alibabacloud-howto/image-search-workshop/README.md

     Of course, you can use an IDE (e.g. IntelliJ IDEA) to import, build and run this project.

-    > Note: you can use the following command to only build the project (skip tests):
+    > Note: you can use the following command if you want to only build the project (skip tests):
     ```bash
     mvn package -Dmaven.test.skip=true
     ```